-If anyone owns a Chromebook you know how difficult it is to manipulate and edit photos.
+If anyone owns a Chromebook, you know how difficult it is to manipulate and edit photos.
 Oh, what I’d give to have my old Windows 8 laptop (we didn’t like Windows 10, either) with the ability to make folders on the desktop, to store and easily edit photos.
 To become proficient at these processes requires an entirely new learning curve.
-And, although I am a fairly quick study when it comes to digital equipment, my level of interest in learning this bulky process escapes me.
+And, although I am a reasonably quick study when it comes to digital equipment, my level of interest in learning this cumbersome process escapes me.

-At this point in time, I am only interested in savoring our surroundings, taking and sharing photos of our stunning discoveries, preparing our daily posts, and cooking a quick and easy meal on the gas grill (Tom does this part while I prep the food).
-With the wonderful help of Zef and Vusi, we don’t have to clean, make the bed, sweep, dust, clean bathrooms, or even do laundry since they do it all.
+At this point, I am only interested in savoring our surroundings, taking and sharing photos of our stunning discoveries, preparing our daily posts, and cooking a quick and easy meal on the gas grill (Tom does this part while I prep the food).
+With the excellent help of Zef and Vusi, we don’t have to clean, make the bed, sweep, dust, clean bathrooms, or even do laundry since they do it all.

 Right now, I have the washer going with one load of two I’ll do today to lessen the amount of wash they’ll be doing.
 Everything in our luggage, which we never unpacked in India, smells musty and must be washed.
 A few days ago, they did almost half of it.
 They fold so much better than I do, so it’s nice to hand it over.

-It’s not as if we did much in those 10 months in the hotel, other than hand washing our clothing.
+It’s not as if we did much in those ten months in the hotel, other than hand washing our clothing.
 Had we handed it over to the hotel to do, it would easily have cost us a fortune, as much as US $100, ZAR 1527, a week.
-Our clothing survived and we’re no worse for the wear (no pun intended).
+Our clothing survived, and we’re no worse for the wear (no pun intended).

-Speaking of “no worse for the wear,” when speaking with my friend Chere in Minnesota last night while Tom and I sat on the veranda, sipping an adult beverage and waiting for more wildlife, she suggested we write about how we feel about our India experience, what we learned in those 10 months and how we can use those lessons going forward.
+Speaking of “no worse for the wear,” when talking with my friend Chere in Minnesota last night while Tom and I sat on the veranda, sipping an adult beverage and waiting for more wildlife, she suggested we write about how we feel about our India experience, what we learned in those ten months and how we can use those lessons going forward.
 Great suggestions, Chere.

-However, at this point in time, having dwelled on the challenges of that long lockdown with our readers for months, we’re both ready to put it behind us, as we’re certain our readers prefer to do as well.
+However, at this point, having dwelled on the challenges of that extended lockdown with our readers for months, we’re both ready to put it behind us, as we’re confident our readers prefer to do as well.
 The only thing we learned about ourselves (sorry, we aren’t more insightful) was that our level of determination to get back to our happy place far superseded our discomfort in that hotel room.

 We aren’t heroes.
 We aren’t brave.
 There’s nothing special about us.
-We simply wanted something that was important to us and we were willing to wait for it.
+We wanted something important to us, and we were willing to wait for it.
 That’s what we learned.
-I suppose in a way, we knew this all along.
+I suppose, in a way, we knew this all along.
 After all, we gave up our familiar lives to fulfill a dream of a lifetime.

-And now, here in Marloth Park, unencumbered with responsibility, other than to share our photos and stories with each of our worldwide readers on a daily basis, life is once again simple and uncomplicated.
-Of course, right now, we’re anxious for the 14-day self-quarantine to pass from those scary 59 hours with 9 days remaining of quarantine as of today.
+And now, here in Marloth Park, unencumbered with responsibility, other than to share our photos and stories with each of our worldwide readers daily, life is once again uncomplicated and straightforward.
+Of course, right now, we’re anxious for the 14-day self-quarantine to pass from those scary 59 hours with nine days remaining of quarantine as of today.

 Once that ends, we’ll be even more excited to be here, of course, while continuing to exercise strict adherence to Covid-19 safety protocols.